Transfer of credits for communication and language studies

 The written and oral communication studies (3 cr) in the second national language (Swedish/Finnish) required for degrees can be substituted with:

-• The language skills demonstrated for a previous Finnish higher education degree (complete or incomplete degree) as required by the Act and Decree on the Knowledge of Languages Required of Personnel in Public Bodies
+• The second national language skills demonstrated for a previous Finnish higher education degree (complete or incomplete degree) as required by the Act 424/2003 and Government Degree 481/2003 (in Finnish) on the Knowledge of Languages Required of Personnel in Public Bodies

 • Subject studies completed in the national languages (Swedish/Finnish): basic studies (satisfactory skills) or intermediate studies (good skills)

-• Language studies completed at the Open University or summer university in accordance with university degree requirements
+• Equivalent second national language studies completed at the Open University or summer university in accordance with university degree requirements

 • Good skills in the second national language can be substituted with the following language proficiency certificates: The Civil Service Language Proficiency Certificate (C2, excellent skills) National Certificate of Language Proficiency (level 6, CEFR C2, excellent skills), National Certificate of Language Proficiency (level 5, CEFR C1, good skills).